sbt/sbt-native-packager/src/sphinx/formats/linux.rst

 Linux Plugin
 ============

-The native packager plugin is designed so that linux packages look similar, but can contain distribution specific information.
+The native packager plugin is designed so that linux packages look similar but can contain distribution specific information.

 .. note:: The linux plugin depends on the :ref:`universal-plugin`.